HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 #### Pages and portlets default test data: 80 pages

-The Below pages & portlets set up covers the different types of mostly commonly used portlets as mentioned below and performance tests include the response time for rendering the whole page with the portlet which is very crucial to know.
+The below pages & portlets set up covers the different types of the most commonly used portlets, as mentioned below, and performance tests include the response time for rendering the whole page with the portlet, which is very crucial to know.

 We used a total of eight unique pages with portlets.
 To complete authoring and rendering, both anonymous and authenticated users received access.
 The same users were added in openLDAP as for WCM rendering.
 All authenticated users are assigned the User role.
 The pages in the following list are duplicated 10 times with different page numbers, resulting in 80 pages.